siddharthaxroy/test/content/_index.md

 ------

 ❗ Interested in joining our research laboratory?
-Review our [current postdoc/PhD/undergraduate student openings](/hiring/) and apply.
+Review our [openings page](/hiring/) and apply.

 ❗ New paper: [A Possible Nocebo Effect in Children Following the Flint Water Crisis: Evidence From Schoolteacher Perceptions and Neuropsychological Evaluations](https://doi.org/10.1017/dmp.2024.106). *Disaster Management and Public Health Preparedness.* 2024.

 ❗ In the news: [Denver Water is halfway through replacing lead pipes.
 Why didn't this happen sooner? ](https://www.kunc.org/news/2024-11-07/denver-water-is-halfway-through-replacing-lead-pipes-why-didnt-this-happen-sooner). *NPR Colorado and National.* 11/07/24

-❗ Upcoming event: 🇺🇸 / 🇫🇷 [Reducing Lead Exposure: Evolution of Priorities and Regulation](https://lamont.columbia.edu/events/reducing-lead-exposure-evolution-priorities-and-regulation). *Columbia and Panthéon-Sorbonne.* 10/30/24 9a-1p ET
+❗ Recent event: 🇺🇸 / 🇫🇷 [Reducing Lead Exposure: Evolution of Priorities and Regulation](https://lamont.columbia.edu/events/reducing-lead-exposure-evolution-priorities-and-regulation). *Columbia and Panthéon-Sorbonne.* 10/30/24 9a-1p ET

 ------